KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/raster_graphics/index.rst

 Editing raster graphics with Gimp
 =================================
 As described in the :ref:`vector graphics tutorial <vector_graphics>`, there are two types of graphics: vector graphics (generally diagrams in .ai, .eps, .pdf, or .svg format) and raster graphics (generally photos in .gif, .jpg, or .png format).
-This tutorial will teach you how to edit raster graphics with `Gimp <https://www.gimp.org/>`_, an open-source raster graphic editing program, by creating a headshot for a website.
+This tutorial will teach you how to edit raster graphics with `Gimp <https://www.gimp.org/>`_, an open-source raster graphic editing program, by creating a head shot for a website.

 Concepts
 --------